AugustMiller/minecraft-server/Readme.md

 #### `BACKUPS_KEEP`

 Maximum number of backups to keep around.
-Keep in mind that _your oldest backup only be as old as this number of iterations of the `BACKUPS_SCHEDULE`—so, if you want a week of hourly updates, this value will have to be pretty large.
+Keep in mind that _your oldest backup will only be as old as this number of iterations of the `BACKUPS_SCHEDULE`_—so, if you want, say, a week of hourly updates, this value will have to be pretty large.

+Backups are only captured when there are active players.
+When the last player disconnects, a backup is captured, then the schedule is paused until another player joins.

 > Eventually, I'd like to have an "eased" schedule of sorts, or rotate hourly, daily, weekly, and monthly snapshots, a la `automysqlbackup`.

 #### `BACKUPS_SCHEDULE`

-A [CRON-compatible](https://crontab.guru/) interval that determines when backups are captured.
+A [CRON-compatible](https://crontab.guru/) interval that determines when backups are captured, while players are active.

 > Paths for the above options are eventually passed to `path.resolve(…)`!